creggian/mahout/README.md

 Feature Selection for Mahout
 ============================

 This is a Java library for [Apache Mahout][1] for feature selection algorithms in MapReduce.
-So far the only algorithm available is [mRMR][2] and I'm currently working on [Single Feature Optimization][3].
+So far the algorithma available are [mRMR][2] and Ranking.

 Content
 -------